apache/www-site/docs/README.md

    How to work on complex changes like updated templates, new data sources, and alternative content.

 6. Local Builds
-   How to setup your local environment to work on a branch.
+   How to set up your local environment to work on a branch.

 7. Error Analysis
-   How to track down errors in your build.
+   How to find errors in your build.

 [pelican]:   	https://blog.getpelican.com